 - The integration of sides, walls, and flooring with the frame design allows maximum space for the house, both horizontally and vertically.

-All this because the trailer design is focus from the first pencil stroke as a Tiny House Foundation.
+All this because the trailer design has focus from the first pencil stroke as a Tiny House Foundation.

-No doubt, if you are looking for a sturdy Tiny House Trailer as a Foundation, the Mechanical Elements trailers deserve a long look.
+No doubt, if you are looking for a sturdy Tiny House Trailer as a Foundation, then you’ve come to the right place.
+Since Mechanical Elements trailers have a purpose driven design, they deserve a close look.
 Build it to last a lifetime – and more.
 Build it well, and it will serve you well for many, many years.

-Order the plans above, then download immediately and start right away!
+Order the plans above, then download immediately and start building right away!

 Trailer Plans & Information: